Before and After - Top Five Curb Appeal Projects

 Get noticed with car-stopping curb appeal

-The right curb appeal can make a big difference in the amount of time a home spends on the market and the offers the homeowner receives.
+Curb appeal can make a huge when selling any house.
+By catching potential buyer's attention with instant curb appeal, you can see a difference in the amount of time a home spends on the market and the offers the homeowner receives.
 But if you have a limited amount of time and money to spend, what do you focus on?

 Five Best Curb Appeal Updates in 2021 - Before and After

 When selling a home, curb appeal packs a punch.
 Think about an online listing.
 What’s featured in the first photo buyers will see?
 The front of the house!
 With a great exterior, you get increased listing views, more showings, and better offers.

 What curb appeal elements have the biggest impact?

 Pavers provide an opportunity for outdoor living and custom look that’s also durable.
 Pavers can be laid in a variety of patterns, offering the opportunity to customize the exterior of a home.
 And pavers are more durable than concrete.
 Because they come in individual pieces, they can accommodate fluctuations in the ground and, if one gets broken, you can easily replace it.

 “Maverick designed a landscape plan that included extending the driveway with large pavers, turning the front yard into an outdoor entertainment space, truly embracing the California life,” as Maverick describes it in Home Tour: Modern Cabin in Hollywood Hills.

 Horizontal fencing gives a contemporary look while also providing privacy.
 It’s synonymous with modern, clean fencing.
 Plus, it has some bonuses.
 It requires fewer materials (no stringers and less wood), and it lasts longer.